yads/ngTinyScrollbar/README.md

     scrollInvert : false,   // Enable invert style scrolling trackSize : false,      // Set the size of the scrollbar to auto or a fixed number. thumbSize : false,      // Set the size of the thumb to auto or a fixed number.
-    alwaysVisible: true     // Set to false to hide the scrollbar if not being used }
+    alwaysVisible: true,    // Set to false to hide the scrollbar if not being used
+    autoUpdate: false       // Autoupdate the scrollbar if DOM changes.
+Needs MutationObserver or a polyfill to be available }
 ```